Ryan Newman (racing driver): Penske Racing (2000–2008)

-Newman's sophomore season began with a flip at the 2003 Daytona 500 after contact with Ken Schrader and Bobby Labonte.
+Newman's sophomore season began with a flip at the 2003 Daytona 500 after contact with Ken Schrader.
 At Watkins Glen, he spun and hit the foam blocks, sending him on his side.
 He had a near-flip at the 2003 Aaron's 499, when he blew a tire mid-pack and nearly turned on his side in turn one, sparking a 27-car crash.
 Newman's 2003 season was pretty inconsistent.
 He would win one race but wreck in the next.
 Though finishing the season with a series-high eight wins and eleven poles, along with 17 top-fives and 22 top-tens and an average finish of 13.9, Newman also suffered seven DNFs, which left him sixth in points.
 His number of poles during the season led to him being nicknamed "Rocket Man".

 In 2004, Newman qualified for the inaugural Chase for the Cup by finishing seventh in points with two wins and nine poles.
 He made the 2005 Chase as well, an addition to returning to the Busch Series after a four-year absence, where he won six out of the nine races he entered, including a series-record five straight.